anchittandon-create/AI-TeleSuite/src/PROJECT_DESCRIPTION.md

 This document describes the v1.1 state of the application.
 Key improvements over v1.0 include: a resilient, client-side TTS implementation, more robust AI flows with fallbacks, hardened voice agent logic for reliable turn-taking and barge-in, and significant UI/UX enhancements across all features.

+This specification is structured as a **feature-by-feature guide**, mirroring the exact order of the application's sidebar navigation.
+Each section provides a complete, independent breakdown of a single feature, ensuring that the application can be replicated with 100% fidelity.

 ---

 ### **1. Core Technology Stack**